gumaerc-testorg/5.111sc-fall-2014/content/pages/unit-iii-thermodynamics-chemical-equilibrium/lecture-24.md

 [Designing Probes To Image Proteins Inside Living Cells](http://techtv.mit.edu/videos/24168-designing-probes-to-image-proteins-inside-living-cells-2-0)

 Samuel Thompson discusses his research on designing new tools to track the movement of proteins within cells.
-He explains how understanding the relationship between pKa and pH was critical for the design of a new sensor, which he hopes can be used to image proteins in diseased cells.
+He explains how understanding the relationship between pK{{< sub "a" >}} and pH was critical for the design of a new sensor, which he hopes can be used to image proteins in diseased cells.

 [Samuel Thompson’s Personal Story](http://techtv.mit.edu/videos/24167-samuel-thompson-s-personal-story)